syed0059/Tictactoe/README.md

 ![alt text](https://github.com/syed0059/Tictactoe/blob/master/demo/websocket_events.png)

-### Summary
+## Summary

-For the sake of this demo, I did not use a database to store the previous game records and instead chose to store them in memory.
+For the sake of this demo, I did not use a database to store the previous game records and instead chose to store them in memory as I did not feel that it was a core aspect of the project.

 My assumptions for this project were that although the users are visually impaired, they are able to make out items on the screen and notice high-contrast colours.